To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Our VPN router review includes what features your router should have, and which ones are best for gaming and other categories.

-The most obvious way to directly tell if you’re on a VPN is to check and see if your IP address changed.
+The most obvious way to directly tell if you’re on a VPN is to check and see if your IP address has changed.
 Visit WhatIsMyIP to check before and after you connect.
-If you need help setting up your VPN, we have a step by step guide.
+If you need help setting up your VPN, we have a step-by-step guide.

 Don’t understand some of the high-tech VPN lingo we’ve included in our VPN reviews?
 No worries!
 We’ve broken down all the need-to-know techie terms below.

-- Kill switch — A VPN kill switch automatically disconnects your internet connection in case the VPN fails, gets interrupted or you forget to enable your VPN.
-With a kill switch, you’re always ensured a secure VPN connection.
+- Kill switch — A VPN kill switch automatically disconnects your internet connection in case the VPN fails, gets interrupted, or you forget to enable your VPN.
+With a kill switch, you’ve always ensured a secure VPN connection.

 - DNS leak protection — When you go to a website using your browser, it sends a request to a DNS (domain name server) with the URL that you typed in.
 The DNS server then points you to the correct IP address.
 ISPs (Internet Service Providers) assign you certain DNS servers, and they can monitor and record your online activities whenever you send a request to the server.
 But when you use a VPN, your DNS request should direct to an anonymous server, keeping your ISP from monitoring your connection.
 A DNS leak occurs when your browser inadvertently ignores your VPN connection and sends your DNS request straight to your ISP, all without your knowledge.
 But some VPNs come with DNS leak protection software that alerts you to that threat.